 - Grow something - If you have a balcony or small outdoor space, a potted herb and vegetable garden will work perfectly.
 If not, any windowsill with enough light can be used to grow potted herbs.

-- Pickling – Some people think pickling only refers to cucumbers, but you can actually pickle just about anything.
+- Pickling or Canning - Some people think pickling only refers to cucumbers, but you can actually pickle just about anything.
 Pick up fresh produce at a farmers market, or harvest your own micro garden and pickle the fresh vegetables to make your own tasty and long-lasting snack.
+Or grab a few pounds of apples and learn how to make your own homemade applesauce.

 - Make Your Own Cleaners & Soaps - Learn how to make homemade, all-natural cleaners to reduce your need for harsh storebought cleaners and soaps.
 Using natural ingredients found around the house, you’ll save money and help the planet.
 Check out these cleaner recipes from HGTV.